 Reflux Scintigraphy (also known as Gastroesophageal Reflux Testing) is bulk billed, non-invasive, simple and available at CitiScan Radiology.

-Gastroesophageal reflux disease (GERD) is a common condition which may be asymptomatic and progress to laryngopharyngeal reflux (LPR) and lung aspiration of refluxate.
+Gastroesophageal reflux disease (GORD) is a common condition which may be asymptomatic and progress to laryngopharyngeal reflux (LPR) and lung aspiration of refluxate.
 Contamination of reflux throughout the head and neck can be the cause of ear and sinusitis infections, sore throat and difficulty swallowing.
 Reflux can also irritate the airways and be aspirated into the lungs causing chronic cough, recurring chest infections, bronchitis or pneumonia.

-GERD can be difficult to diagnose in patients who have a chronic cough (lasting over two months) but no heartburn symptoms.
+GORD can be difficult to diagnose in patients who have a chronic cough (lasting over two months) but no heartburn symptoms.
 This is because common conditions such as postnasal drip and asthma are even more likely to cause a chronic cough.

 Patients may not be displaying classic symptoms of GORD (heartburn & regurgitation) but may present with atypical upper respiratory tract symptoms such as chronic cough, dysphonia, sore throat and globus.
 There may be no symptoms of GORD in patients presenting with chronic cough.
 A high clinical index of suspicion is necessary to associate these symptoms with GORD.